alaffin12/stackedit/Caught by Stradh.md

 If Sangzor does a lot of damage to the party then skip this encounter.
 Otherwise....

+> As you get about halfway across the bridge you hear a guttural, angry shriek out into the mists, and the soft, leathery beating of wings upon the winds....

+A young red shadow dragon

 #### T9.
 Eastern Arch
 > One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.